-This topic provides answers to the question what can be done to avoid the irreversible effects of climate change and contribute to the reduction of global greenhouse gas emissions, in accordance with the third part of the Climate Box textbook.
+This topic provides answers to the question of what can be done to avoid the unavoidable effects of climate change and how to reduce greenhouse gas emissions, in accordance with the third part of the Climate Box textbook.
 The materials examine in detail how the use of fossil fuels exacerbates climate change and the possibility of the climate change mitigation through the transition to low carbon and "green" energy sources and transport modes, energy efficiency and energy saving, sustainable waste management, changes in the food production and consumption systems, as well as through projects aimed at restoring and protecting forests.
 The topic also explains what a "carbon footprint" is, what factors of production and human activity affect its size and suggests ways to reduce the carbon footprint at household, regional and global levels.